 How are aggressive driving and road rage different?

 Road rage occurs when there is intent to produce bodily harm to someone else.
 A driver engaging in road rage may use his vehicle as a weapon or use something else in the car to harm the other person.
 According to the American Safety Council, over one-third of road rage cases involve firearms.
 Road rage is considered a criminal offense due to the attack’s intentional nature and is taken very seriously by law enforcement.
 While equally uncalled for, aggressive driving is a much milder form of driving and is usually limited to a small incident, not resulting in damage.

 How have New Jersey road rage laws changed?

-A 2012 law termed “Jessica’s Law,” was created after a 16-year old girl named Jessica Rogers was disabled in a car accident that resulted from road rage.
-Although she had had two dozen surgeries since the accident, the driver of the other car spent only four months in jail.
+A 2012 law termed “Jessica’s Law” was created after a 16-year old girl named Jessica Rogers was disabled in a car accident that resulted from road rage.
+Although she had had two dozen surgeries since the accident, the other car driver spent only four months in jail.
 Jessica worked to create stiffer penalties for road rage that results in injury to another, saying that while she serves a life sentence, the man who caused her injuries received only 4 months in prison.

 After successfully lobbying in the state’s Assembly, the bill was passed unanimously, and Jessica’s Law became a reality.

 Under the new law, if road rage leads to a serious injury, such as Jessica’s, the driver can be charged with a third-degree offense.
 Third-degree offenses in New Jersey are punishable with three to five years in prison and a fine of up to $15,000.
 If the aggressive driving leads to injuries of a lesser degree, the driver can be charged with a fourth-degree offense, which is punishable with up to 18 months in prison and a $10,000 fine.